+LIBS245 2 credits

+Through alternating field trips, writing

+assignments and class discussions students will

-This course will provide students an opportunity to explore the aesthetic, historical, political and sociocultural aspects of community based art.
-Students will learn about the myriad of community arts throughout Los Angeles.
-Class lectures, discussions, readings and writing assignments will focus on the theoretical exploration and practical application artist led art practices affecting positive change.
-Alternating site visits (held every other week) will include museum education departments such as LACMA, MOCA, SMMoA, The Getty, and arts/ cultural organizations, such as Side Street Projects, Armory Art Center, Machine Projects, Watts House Project, The HeArt Project, Echo Park, Film Center, A Window Between Worlds, First Street Gallery Art Center.
-These may change each semester.
+learn about the myriad of community arts

+practices throughout LA.
+Site visits (held every other week) will include museum education departments, such as The Getty, LACMA, MOCA, SMMOA, and arts/cultural organizations, such as Side Street Projects, Armory Art Center, Machine Projects, Telic Art Exchange, The HeArt Project, Echo Park Film Center, AWindow Between Worlds, First Street Gallery Art Center and may change with each semester.
+Required for students in the Community Arts Engagement Track of the ACT program.
+Can be taken as an elective for all other students.